Breaking Into LA’s Modeling Industry

 Swimsuit and lingerie models model summer wear, sleepwear, and lingerie.
 Usually, swimsuit models can be more voluptuous than runway or fashion models.

 Glamour models are prized for their appearance, especially their facial beauty.
 They may be used for makeup advertisements or perfume ads and certainly do not aspire to a natural look.
-They may even be featured in music videos, so if you feel like you have the right look and acting chops to be in music videos, glamour modeling may be for you!
+They may even be featured in music videos, so if you feel like you have the right look and acting chops to be in music videos, glamour modelling may be for you!

 Lastly, print models are used in magazines, on billboards, and in a variety of printed material.
 These models tend to appear with minimal makeup and are prized for their natural look.

 To match yourself with the right niche, consider your height, your shape, your fitness level, and your facial structure.
-If you have particularly strong features and you're taller than average, runway modeling will probably be a great fit.
-If you're more of a "girl next door," natural beauty, you may want to consider print modeling.
+If you have particularly strong features and you're taller than average, runway modelling will probably be a great fit.
+If you're more of a "girl next door," natural beauty, you may want to consider print modelling.
 Whichever route you decide to pursue, you should spend some time investing in your overall appearance.
 This will be helpful when it comes time to take headshots and build your portfolio.

 Look into purchasing eyelash extensions, for example.
 Faux mink lashes and mink lashes are highly popular due to their natural lash look.
 They open up the eye and on camera, they help you appear young, wide awake, and naturally gorgeous.
 Magnetic mink lashes are a great alternative if you're on a budget and want to keep your look versatile.
 Whether you have years of experience or you're just starting out, keeping your look on-trend and up to date is going to be your key to success.

-Once you've established your niche, research local talent and modeling agencies that best suit your needs.
-Los Angeles has plenty of modeling agencies but it can be easy to get conned if you're not careful.
+Once you've established your niche, research local talent and modelling agencies that best suit your needs.
+Los Angeles has plenty of modelling agencies but it can be easy to get conned if you're not careful.
 If you already have friends in the industry, you can ask them for a referral.
 Make sure to begin with agencies that have a good reputation.
 Elite Modeling, for example, prides itself on championing diversity and inclusiveness and has represented models such as Tyra Banks, Linda Evangelista, and Naomi Campbell.